tiodospc/be-the-hero/README.md

 # be-the-hero
-Application developed in the rocketSeat OmniStack 11.0 week application made for ONGs to register cases of incidents that need volunteers to help financially
+Application developed in the rocketSeat OmniStack 11.0 week<br/>
+application made for ONGs to register cases of incidents that need volunteers to help financially

 ## application made using